matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

         - In ThreadPoolExecutor.DiscardOldestPolicy, if the executor is not shut down, the task at the head of the work queue is dropped, and then execution is retired
     - Custom ThreadFactory can be configured, which us useful:
-        - To set a more descriptive thread name
+        - To set a more descriptive thread name.
-        - To set thread daemon status
+        - To set thread daemon status.
-        - To set thread priority
+        - To set thread priority.

 ### 2. Callable

 - If your computation produces some return value which later is required, a simple Runnable task isn't sufficient.
-For such causes you can use ExecutorService.submit(Callable<T>) which returns a value after execution completes.
+For such causes you can use `ExecutorService.submit(Callable<T>)` which returns a value after execution completes.

 - The Service will return a Future which you can use to retrieve the result of the task execution